 Statistics: 18 points (7-for-8), 14 rebounds, 2 assists, 1 steal, 5 blocks

 By the time March came around, Davis was so dominant, it was scary.
 He thrashed the Florida twice with double-doubles, including in the regular season finale, and after losing the SEC Tournament championship game to Vanderbilt, he went on an absolute terror in the NCAA Tournament against Western Kentucky, Iowa State, Indiana, and Baylor to reach the 2012 Final Four.

 Then, when the ball tipped up on college basketball?s biggest stage, Davis put on a show against Louisville to prove he deserved every POY accolade possible.
 It would be the last of his 20 double-double performances during Kentucky basketball?s historic 2011-12 season.

 Statistics: 6 points (1-for-10), 16 rebounds, 5 assists, 3 steals, 6 blocks

 Although this was far from his best shooting night, the way Davis dominated the game in other areas was simply incredible.
 He was a beast on the glass, dished out a career-high five assists, and altered even more shots than the six blocks he is credited for.
 It was a virtuoso performance in many ways and it was the perfect exclamation point to cap off one of the most incredible single seasons in college basketball history.

-Then, much like NBA Draft picks John Wall and DeMarcus Cousins before him, Davis left after his freshman season, and has been dominant at the game’s highest level ever since.
+Then, much like first-round NBA Draft picks, such as point guard John Wall and big man DeMarcus Cousins, before him, Davis left after his freshman season, and has been dominant at the game?s highest level as an NBA player ever since.